Fried Eggplant Without Egg – How To Fry Eggplant Without Flour

 1. Peel eggplant, and slice into 3/8 inch slices.

-2. Arrange eggplant in a colander and liberally sprinkle with salt.
+2. Arrange eggplant slices in a colander and liberally sprinkle with salt.
 Let sit for 30 minutes.

 3. Dry completely with paper towels to remove excess moisture.

 4. Heat vegetable oil in a large skillet (enough oil to have about an inch up the side).
-Turn heat to high.
+Turn to medium-high heat.

 5. When the oil is hot, slide eggplant in a single layer in the oil.